Role: Product Designer

 Timeline: 6 months

-Team: 2 Designers (myself & Grace Ma), a team of 8 Developers, and 1 Product Manager
+Team: 2 Designers (myself & Grace Ma), 8 Engineers, 1 Product Manager

 Business Education Partnership (BEP) is a non-profit organization that provides students’ with career exploration opportunities.
 One of their primary initiatives is connecting teachers with industry professionals and bringing them into their classrooms to host workshops and presentations.